-Bacon Jalapeno Poppers Stuffed with Cream Cheese is the perfect appetizer!
-Filled with a tasty cream cheese mixture and topped with crispy thick cut bacon, these little bite-sized treats are bursting with flavor!
+Bacon Jalapeno Poppers Stuffed with Cream Cheese are the perfect appetizer!
+Filled with a tasty cream cheese mixture and topped with crispy thick-cut bacon, these little bite-sized treats are bursting with flavor!
 Just in case you love appetizers as much as I do, try my Bacon Cheese Cheeseburger Meatball and hot Jalapeno Corn Dip.

 Bacon Jalapeno Poppers

-Bacon Jalapeno Poppers are incredibly easy to make and oh so glorious to eat.
+Bacon Jalapeno Poppers are incredibly easy to make and oh-so glorious to eat.
 We like to make sausage jalapeno poppers, too!
 You can also skip the bacon if you want to go vegan.
-Whatever you do, you will want to have some ranch for dipping.
+Whatever you do, you will want to have some ranch dressing for dipping.
 Not only does it taste delicious, but it also cuts through the heat of the jalapeno as well!

 How to Properly Cut Jalapeno Peppers